 A retropubic prostatectomy is surgery to remove your prostate gland.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

-- Enema: You may be given an enema (liquid medicine put in your rectum) to help clean out your bowel.
+- An enema (liquid medicine put in your rectum) may be given to help clean out your bowel.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 - Spinal anesthesia is injected into the spine to numb you below the waist.
 You will remain awake during the surgery.

 - A catheter (long, thin tube) will be inserted in your urethra and into your bladder to drain your urine.
 An incision will be made in your abdomen below your belly button.
 Your surgery may be done with a laparoscope, through small cuts in your abdomen.
 A laparoscope is a long metal tube with a light and camera on the end.
 Your surgeon may use a robot-assist device if a laparoscope is used during surgery.
 Before your prostate gland is removed, lymph nodes may be removed and sent to a lab to test for cancer.